ArchipelagoMW/Archipelago/worlds/tunic/docs/en_TUNIC.md

 Enemy randomization and other options are also available and can be turned on in the client mod.

 ## What is the goal of TUNIC when randomized?
-The standard goal is the same as the vanilla game, which is to find the three hexagon keys, at which point you may either Take Your
-Rightful Place or seek another path and Share Your Wisdom.
+The standard goal is the same as the vanilla game.
+Find the three hexagon keys, then Take Your Rightful Place or seek another path and Share Your Wisdom.

 Alternatively, Hexagon Quest is a mode that shuffles a certain number of Gold Questagons into the item pool, with the goal